BioPAX/validator/distr/src/main/etc/README.txt

    (good for testing AOP and beans configuration without real validation job).

- The validator-core module is not specific to BioPAX only and can be used for developing a validator and rules for another domain.
+ The validator-core module is not specific to BioPAX; can be used for developing a validator and rules for another knowledge domain.

  Enjoy and give us a feedback!